 Unfortunately, EDS is often misunderstood and dismissed by disability judges and insurance companies.
 One challenge is establishing the severity of impairment since Ehlers-Danlos can vary so greatly (including in the same person over time).

 The disabling symptoms usually center on pain and other subjective effects of the objective clinical disease.
-This means that presenting with a credible and clear description of these symptoms through testimony, and developing expert medical opinion evidence to tie Ehlers-Danlos disability symptoms.
+This means presenting with a credible and clear description of these symptoms through testimony and developing expert medical opinion evidence to tie Ehlers-Danlos’s disability symptoms.
 Finding an advocate with the experience to present a case can be critical in a case with a poorly understood disorder like Ehlers-Danlos Syndrome.

-As anyone with EDS knows, the impact can be systemic, and travel throughout the body.
+As anyone with EDS knows, the impact can be systemic and travel throughout the body.
 It’s important to focus on the issues that most impact your ability to work.
 For example, if you suffer from recurrent hip or shoulder dislocations, it may be that the focus is on showing difficulty ambulating, or, if performing sit-down work, the inability to reach at desk level to type and work on a computer (also true when the hands are impacted).
 Sometimes, the theory of the case is as simple as the impact of treatment.
-The frequency with which many EDS suffers require intervention and treatment to treat complications and manager the disease can alone be work preclusive.
-Under most Social Security vocational expert’s testimony, it is clear that an individual who would miss, on average, just three days of work each month, or would be off-task just 15% of the workday, cannot sustain competitive work.
+The frequency with which many EDS suffer requires intervention and treatment to treat complications and managing the disease can alone be work preclusive.
+Under most Social Security vocational experts’ testimony, it is clear that an individual who would miss, on average, just three days of work each month, or would be off-task just 15% of the workday, cannot sustain competitive work.

 For many, fatigue or recurrent infections may be more prevalent than joint dysfunction and pain.
 Fatigue on its own can be disabling if it prevents an individual from being able to carry out competitive work activity over a full-time schedule.